Convergent Hahn Series and Tropical Geometry of Higher Rank: Rank two tropical hypersurfaces

-obtained from evaluating at $u=1$ and $t=1$.
-Their rank one tropical hypersurfaces both are tropical lines in $\RR^2$. \end{example} For clarity, we use $\tropvariety$ rather than $\tropvariety_2$ to denote tropical hypersurfaces where the underlying field has rank one valuation.
-As $\pi_{u\mapsto \sigma}(f)$ and $\pi_{t\mapsto \rho}(f)$ are polynomials over an algebraically closed field with a rank one valuation, their tropical hypersurfaces $\tropvariety(\pi_{u\mapsto \sigma}(f))$ and $\tropvariety(\pi_{t\mapsto \rho}(f))$ are ordinary polyhedral complexes.
+For clarity, we use $\tropvariety$ rather than $\tropvariety_2$ to denote tropical hypersurfaces where the underlying field has rank one valuation.
+As $\pi_{u\mapsto\sigma}(f)$ and $\pi_{t\mapsto\rho}(f)$ are polynomials over an algebraically closed field with a rank one valuation, their tropical hypersurfaces $\tropvariety(\pi_{u\mapsto\sigma}(f))$ and $\tropvariety(\pi_{t\mapsto\rho}(f))$ are ordinary polyhedral complexes.
 However, the underlying fields are different and so these tropical hypersurfaces sit in different ambient spaces that we denote by $\RR_t^d$ and $\RR_u^d$ respectively.
 Using Theorem \ref{thm:rank2+kapranov} and the commutative diagram \eqref{eq:poly+diagram}, we may view the entire space